john-itcsolutions/cheirrs/README.md

 The earlier in the deployment cycle that you remove these machines the better.

-When you see everything 'green' except possibly the master in a permamnent "wait" state ("Waiting for 3 kube-system pods to start"), you may continue.
+When you see everything 'green', you may continue.

 Deploy PostgreSQL (Juju sorts out Master and Replicating servers automatically).

 `juju deploy -n 2 postgresql --storage pgdata=lxd,100G postgresql`

 To allow access for administrative purposes from anywhere on your LAN:

-`juju config postgresql admin_addresses=0.0.0.0`

 Deploy Redis, and make it contactable: